The Transportation iCAP team met via zoom from 9:00 A.M.-10:30 A.M. on Wednesday, September 29th.

 You are here

-Reduce Cars (Vehicle Miles Traveled) on Campus (In Progress)
+Reduce Cars (Vehicle Miles Traveled) on Campus (Ongoing)

 To reduce commuting emissions, campus could strengthen the comprehensive mode-shift behavior change campaign.
 This campaign was initiated on campus in FY08, when the Transportation Demand Management department was established.
 Through coordination with the cities of Urbana and Champaign, the Champaign-Urbana Mass Transit District (MTD), and local advocacy group Champaign County Bikes (CCB), there has been a noticeable shift in mode choice for the campus community.
 The survey results in FY11 showed the impact of this collaborative and concerted effort toward a reduction in single-occupancy vehicle (SOV) mode-share for staff, shifting from 74% in the 2007 survey to 65%.
 Because this data point is the metric tied most directly to the resulting commuting emissions, the objective for mode shift is based upon this metric, with a target of 55% SOV mode-share for staff by FY20, 50% by FY25, and 45% by FY30.
 The strategies needed to accomplish this shift encompass multiple transportation modes and behavior shift programs.